brisbanemakerspace/bms-wiki/policies/teams.md

   * what policies govern their team area
   * what budgets they have access to

-To change any part of their team operations page requires a vote at a general meeting, or a majority vote by all current team members.
+To change any part of their team operations page requires a vote at a general meeting, or a majority vote by all current team members (except budget changes which must go through a general meeting).

 A team leader does not have any special privileges other than approving purchases under a budget.
 However, it is expected that a team leader is the most involved member of the team and helps to set the direction and pace of the team.